Please review the eligibility criteria below.

 Q: How does the CGE inform students about the application process?

-A: The CGE sends an email announcement to all international students through CGE-Announcements, reminding undergraduate students about the out of state waiver application deadlines and eligibility.
+A: The CGE sends an email announcement to all undergraduate international students, reminding them about the out of state waiver application deadlines and eligibility.
+The CGE may also share the information via newsletter, conversation with a CGE advisor, and the information is posted on the CGE website's Funding section.

 Q: Can graduate students apply for the waivers?